Selection of proposal distributions for multiple importance sampling: Finney's (1947) vasoconstriction data analysis using robit model

 After the skeleton sets are found, we generate a total of $M=50,000$ samples from the proposal densities, equally divided among all densities in the set.
 The total sample size $M$ is generally determined by available computational resources.
 Since we have derived consistent SV estimators of the asymptotic variance of $\hat{u}$, the sample size $M$ can be chosen such that the overall SE of $\hat{u}$ is smaller than a pre-determined level of accuracy.
 For NIS we simply take $M$ Gibbs samples from the density corresponding to $\bxi_\mathrm{nis}$, and for the multiple IS methods we take $M/k$ samples from each density in the corresponding $\bxi$ set.
 However, the total of $M/k$ samples must be split into stage~1, for estimating the ratio of marginals within $\bxi$, $\bd$, and stage~2, for estimating the ratio of marginals over the whole set $\tilde\Xi$.
 To determine the optimal split we use equation~\eqref{eq:relse} where $\hat\upsilon_1(\xi)$ and $\hat\upsilon_2(\xi)$ are calculated from 2,000 stage~1 and 2,000 stage~2 Markov chain samples.
 For MNX, SEQ, and ENT the existing samples from Phase~1 are reused but for the space-filling methods, new samples are generated.
 We take an equal number of samples from each density, thus we take $\hat N/k$ stage~1 samples from each density in the skeleton set where $\hat N$ is the integer that minimizes $\max_{\xi \in \tilde\Xi} \mathrm{RelSE}(\xi,N,M-N)$, and $\hat n/k$ stage~2 samples, where $\hat n = M - \hat N$.
 This corresponds to stage~1 sample sizes of 1500, 6500, 8500, 9000, 9000 and stage~2 sample sizes of 8500, 3500, 1500, 1000, 1000 from each density for SFE, SFS, SEQ, MNX, ENT, respectively.

-The estimates of the relative SE of~(1.3) and the value of the logarithm of~(1.3) across all \(\xi\) values in $\tilde\Xi$ corresponding to the different skeleton sets, $\bxi$, chosen are plotted in Figure~\ref{fig:vasoc_SE}.
-It can be seen that the relative SE is larger when $\xi$ is small.
-NIS has the lowest relative SE at $\tilde{\xi}$ but results in much higher standard errors at low values of $\xi$.
-Indeed, at $\xi =0.5$, the SV estimate of the relative SE for NIS method is about four times larger than that for the MNX and ENT methods.
-It can also be seen that SFE does not have as good performance as SFS, again because it avoids sampling from densities corresponding to low values of $\xi$ which are the ones that produce the largest relative SE.
+The estimates of the relative standard error of~(1.2) and the value of the logarithm of~(1.2) across all \(\xi\) values in $\tilde\Xi$ corresponding to the different skeleton sets, $\bxi$, chosen are plotted in Figure~\ref{fig:vasoc_SE}.
+It can be seen that the relative standard error is larger when $\xi$ is small.
+NIS has the lowest relative standard error at $\tilde{\xi}$ but results in much higher standard errors at low values of $\xi$.
+Indeed, at $\xi =0.5$, the SV estimate of the relative standard error for NIS method is about four times larger than that for the MNX and ENT methods.
+It can also be seen that SFE does not have as good performance as SFS, again because it avoids sampling from densities corresponding to low values of $\xi$ which are the ones that produce the largest relative standard error.
 SEQ also does not have good performance because it concentrates all points in a very narrow region while, evidently, it is more beneficial to spread the points to cover a wider area as MNX and ENT do.